imsenthur/Cats-Dogs_Classifier_BasicCNN/README.md

 # Cats-Dogs_Classifier_BasicCNN
-A basic CNN classifier to classify cats from dogs.
+A basic CNN classifier to classify cats from dogs, done with guidance from tutorials.